GhustOne/HeadBlend-Profiles/README.md

     - Save current Head Blend (saves head blend to a file)

-    - saved head blends (you can either "set" or "delete", "delete" will remove it from ingame and on your pc)
+    - saved head blends (you can either "Apply" or "Auto Apply" which will keep applying every 10 seconds)

 ### Online > Online Players > any player > Script Features
 - yoink their head blend (saves other people's headblend, appears in local script features)